lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/alexnet.md

 npx.set_np()

 net = nn.Sequential()
-# Here, we use a larger 11 x 11 window to capture objects.
-At the same time,
 # Aqui, usamos uma janela maior de 11 x 11 para capturar objetos.
 Ao mesmo tempo,
-# we use a stride of 4 to greatly reduce the height and width of the output.
 # usamos um passo de 4 para reduzir significativamente a altura e a largura da saída.
 # Here, the number of output channels is much larger than that in LeNet
 # Aqui, o número de canais de saída é muito maior do que no LeNet